 If some non-zero debt occurs from the submission of a claim for a patient without secondary insurance, one must offer them a statement describing their charges.
 One must also send out a benefits explanation to elaborate on what the patient gets and does not get via their insurance plans.
 This is how patients can understand why they owe you money despite having insurance.

-The last step for the successful medical billing process is to ensure that the bills get paid.
+The last step for improving efficiency in the medical billing process is to ensure that the bills get paid.
 Medical billers are responsible for mailing out the precise medical bills, that too on time, and then keep following up with the patients whose bills get past their due dates.

 The data is saved inside a patient’s file after it is paid.
 Again, medical billers are responsible for ensuring that the providers are reimbursed appropriately in case of late or half payment.
 This might entail approaching the patients directly, sending out follow-up bills, or in the worst-case scenario, getting hold of the services of a collections agency.